 Dogs don’t dig hugs

-Almost every dog owner out there loves to give their best furry friend a big hug and we all assume that our dog’s love a hug too.
-However, with ‘Hug your Hound’ day on 13th September we look at why your hugging you hound isn’t something your dog enjoys.
-It’s important to remember, they will still love other signs of affection (we explore this too!).
+Almost every dog owner out there loves to give their best furry friend a big hug and we all assume that our dogs love a hug, too.
+However, we look at why hugging your dog isn’t always something they enjoys.
+It’s important to remember, they will still love other signs of affection (we explore this, too!).

 Hugging stresses dogs out